docker/docs/datacenter/ucp/3.0/guides/admin/configure/use-node-local-network-in-swarm.md

 ---
-title: Use a local node network in a swarm
+title: Use a local node network in a cluster
-description: Learn how to use a local node network, like MAC VLAN, in a UCP swarm.
+description: Learn how to use a local node network, like MAC VLAN, in a UCP cluster.
 keywords: ucp, network, macvlan
 ---

-Docker Universal Control Plane can use your local networking drivers to orchestrate your swarm.
+Docker Universal Control Plane can use your local networking drivers to orchestrate your cluster.
 You can create a *config* network, with a driver like MAC VLAN, and you use it like any other named network in UCP.
 If it's set up as attachable, you can attach containers.